noseapp/noseapp/docs/app.rst

 Recommend
 ---------

-* Ideal case if your application class contains setup methods only.
-* Try create application instance through function wrapper.
+We do recommend to create application instance with wrapper function.
 This is a sign of good manners :)

 ::